marcosmmirl/SUPAROOcourse/docs/lecture1.md

 #### Looping over the ROOT file

 For more complex calculations, for instance if you want to calculate the invariant mass of a pair of jets, or boost to a certain frame, you will need to write a macro.
 You may use either Pyhton or C++ for this, whatever you feel more comfortable with.
-You can run the **Python** code in the terminal using ```python3 [programName.py]``` and the **C++** code using ```root -l [programName.C]```.
+You can run the **Python** code in the terminal using ```python3.11 [programName.py]``` and the **C++** code using ```root -l [programName.C]```.

 Below are two example codes that do the exact same thing, but one is in Python and the other in C++.
 Both loop over all of the events and declare two histograms, one for the leading jet transverse momentum and another for the number of jets in the event.
-However, both have the same *bug* that will throw an **error**.
-Can you spot it, and fix it?

 Note that none of them will produce any output since they are just internally declaring the histograms, however if you run the C++ version you will have access to the newly created histograms in the ROOT interpreter.
 This means you can plot them using e.g. ```h_lead_jet_pt->Draw()```.